customerio/customerio-reactnative/README.md

 Remove the returned subscription when the routing owner is torn down.
 The Expo plugin detects its scene lifecycle during native initialization, so Expo app code does not call `configureSceneDeepLinkRouting` or `CustomerIO.initialize`.
 In an Expo app, call `setDeepLinkHandler` when the root routing owner starts.

-The existing `Linking` readiness API remains available for backward compatibility:
+The existing `Linking` path remains available for backward compatibility.
+Keep `NativeCustomerIO.configureSceneDeepLinkRouting()` in your SceneDelegate, then signal readiness after registering the listener:

 ```typescript
 const subscription = Linking.addEventListener('url', ({ url }) => {